 |

-Codes and Standard developed by ISO (International Organization for standardization).
+into account the International Codes and Standard developed by ISO (International Organization for

-The ASYCUDA System helps to make revenue collection more efficient, moreover
+Standardization).
+The ASYCUDA System helps to make revenue collection more efficient, furthermore

 -